bitstadium/HockeySDK-Unity-iOS/README.md

 * **HockeyAppUnityWrapper.m**
 * **HockeySDKResources.bundle**

-If not, compiling your project will lead into different errors, e.g.
+If not, compiling your project will lead to different errors, e.g.

 	Undefined symbols for architecture armv7:
   	  "_OBJC_CLASS_$_HockeyAppUnity", referenced from: